DeepLearningDTU/Deep-Learning-with-PyTorch-1weekcourse/README.md

-# 02456 Deep Learning (with PyTorch)
+# Deep learning one week course (with PyTorch)

-This repository contains exercises for the DTU course [02456 Deep Learning](https://kurser.dtu.dk/course/02456).
+This repository contains exercises for the [DTU continuing education course](https://www.dtu.dk/english/education/continuing-education/courses/computer-science/deep-learning).
 All exercises are written in the [Python](https://www.python.org/) programming language and formatted into [Jupyter Notebooks](https://jupyter.org/).
 If you're unfamiliar with notebooks, it can be a good idea to familiarize yourself with them in advance.

 This repository borrows heavily from previous works, in particular:

+* [02456 Deep Learning](https://github.com/DeepLearningDTU/02456-deep-learning-with-PyTorch) - Annual course in Deep Learning for postgraduates.

 * [2015 DTU Summerschool in Deep Learning](https://github.com/DeepLearningDTU/Summerschool_2015/tree/master/day1-NN).
 A PhD summerschool that was held at DTU in 2015.
 Exercises both in **numpy** and **Theano**.